WasmEdge/WasmEdge/docs/use_cases.md

 * [Tutorials](https://www.secondstate.io/faas/)

-## Software defined vehicles and AIoT
+## Software defined vehicles and smart factory

 WasmEdge is ideally suited to run on mission-critical edge devices or edge networks.